Changissnz/nu_merchant_principal/README.md

 and workplace colleagues, they are quite unremarkable.
-In this case, it is the practice and products that this particular person engages in that is what is "actually sophisticated" from some people's perspectives, not the actor that is the person.
+In this case, it is the practice and products that this particular person engages in that is what is "actually sophisticated" from some people's recognition, not the actor that is the person.

-The term "sophisticated" is somewhat intertwined, by mainstream interpretation, to be elitist or to be in possession as a trait among elites.
-Replication, ever since human beings have learned to industrialize, plague the uniqueness that many aspirants hold as a second objective during their stages of sophistication.
+The term "sophisticated" is somewhat intertwined, by mainstream interpretation, with elitism or to be in possession as a trait amongst elites.
+Replication, ever since human beings have learned to industrialize, plagues the uniqueness that many aspirants hold as a second objective during their stages of sophistication.
 Scarcity, as a simple economic concept, becomes a critical factor in valuation of sophisticated practices or products, even if public market pricing is not to occur from the start.
-These practices and products no longer produce the same kind of aura through distributive processes, such as democratization (no additional comment on this term), that produce replicants of that which was originally labeled "sophisticated".
+These practices and products no longer produce the same kind of aura after undergoing distributive processes, such as democratization (no additional comment on this term), that produce replicants of that which was originally labeled "sophisticated".

+Sophistication does raise alarms from a defense perspective.
+This mentioned defense is not for those practices and products borne from sophistication.
+Rather, this defense takes an antithetical stance towards sophistication, with great condemnation of its possible fruits that is the sophisticated.
+Popular questions include:
+- "What is the need for this sophisticated product?
+How would I, from this background X with skillset Y, make use of this sophisticated product?"
+- "What would happen to my welfare if this sophisticated product were to intrude into my domain of work/life balance?"
+- "How should I go about accepting or rejecting this sophisticated product, since it clearly solves problems through its novelties, yet the public perception of it is clouded by controversy?"
+- "What are my long-term gains and losses by accepting this sophisticated product into my daily life, in relation to my peers that may or may not accept this product?"
+Sophistication, as a concept synonymous with diversification and the decomposition of present-day mores and values, spurs changes in the form of "ripple"-like effects on activities and constructs closely related (at the start of the ripple) to relations far removed by initial estimators.